chemutai254/AI_FOR_SE/AI_Workflow/README.md

 *Identify 2 ethical concerns (e.g., patient privacy)*
 - *Patient Privacy*: Sensitive health data must be protected in alignment with data protection regulations such as HIPAA and/or GDPR.
 - *Bias*: Historical discrepancies may lead to biased predictions against certain groups such as race, socioeconomic status, etc.
-- *Transparency*: Clinicians must understand why the AI flagged a patient as high risk.
+- *Transparency*: Health practitioners must understand why the AI flagged a patient as high risk.

 *Design a preprocessing pipeline (include feature engineering steps)*
 1. **Data Cleaning/Preprocessing**